maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 ## The overpopulation myth

 A popular meme in today's society is that we are too many on the planet.
 This is apparently so-called "common sense".

-Without going over the hypocrisy that it entails (we are too many on the planet, but it's others who are the problem, not me), the argument often used to defend this misconception is that there are supposedly not enough resources for everyone.
+The argument often used to defend this misconception is that there are supposedly not enough resources for everyone.

 But that misses the point.
 The issue isn't a deficit of physical resources; it's a shortage of knowledge.

 Consider Uranium, for instance.
 Before we understood its potential, it was just another raw material buried deep in the earth.
 The physical resource existed, but our ignorance rendered it useless.

-Then, science moved forward.
-We unlocked the mysteries of the atom, technology evolved, and suddenly we found ourselves with a powerful source of energy.
-Just like that, Uranium was no longer an inert element but a game-changer for the world.
+Then, science moved forward, technology evolved, and suddenly we found ourselves with a powerful source of energy.
+Just like that, Uranium was no longer an inert element but a real game-changer for the world.

 We're not limited by what we have; we're only limited by what we know.
 There's a myriad of undiscovered methods to utilize existing resources to generate more energy, food, and other necessities.
 Similarly, there's an abundance of untapped potential to enhance our present resource utilization strategies.